SDlevelUp/Piquante/README.md

 *How to run the project ?*

-First clone this repository for the frontend
+First clone this repository for the frontend, tape

 `git clone https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6`